dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day1Part2FallofJarl/index.md

 Czolg approached Estia on the battlefield, saying to her "You are mighty fine" as he winked and his rune glowed.
 Czolg then asked her, "Who do you serve?"
 Estia blushed and fluttered her eyes staring longingly at Czolg and replied, "I serve my husband Jarl, and all serve him."

 Silvius's spirit guardians hit Estia and knocked her out of her charm.
 Jarl called out, "Estia, run!
 Get the Snure!"
 The stone giant and Estia ran, but Czolg stopped her with a strike from his Panzerfaust.
-Kalinar drained the last bit of life from Jarl with his black tentacles, and ADC dropped Estia with a bolt of fire.
+Kalinar drained the last bit of life from Jarl with his black tentacles as ADC finished Estia with a bolt of fire.
 Fennuris aimed and fired at the remaining stone giant, but the arrow snapped back and knocked her down.
 She tried to fire from the ground, but missed.

 Oscorn tried to stabilize Jarl using his medical knowledge.
 As he approached the Jarl he slipped and his hammer went right through one of Jarl's eyes to the back of his skull.
 Jarl coughed up blood and grew colder as Oscorn sheepishly stepped away.

 The stone giant, determined to get help, ran even faster towards Snure's gate.
 Czolg looked down at Estia and said, "Silvius, you owe me."
 Silvius, with a slight sigh, ran up to Czolg and grabbed him, dimension dooring him in front of the stone giant.
 Silvius then ran to the stone giant's back, and the spirit guardians surrounding him killed the stone giant.